petergoldstein/dalli/README.md

 The test suite requires memcached 1.4.3+ with SASL enabled (./configure --enable-sasl).
 Currently only supports the PLAIN mechanism.

 Dalli has no runtime dependencies and never will.
+You can optionally install the 'kgio' gem to give Dalli a 10-15% performance boost.

 Usage with Rails 3.0